guillaume-acard/web-tech-tips/readme.md

 Snippets are a great way to speed up your development!
 Use them and create your owns!

-If you are doing _RectJS_ development you should install [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets#overview)
+If you are doing _ReactJS_ development you should install [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets#overview)

 Here a few ideas of snippets I use: